hhd-dev/hhd/readme.md

 Right-key: Pausc + 0ms + NC + 0ms + NC + 0ms + NC
 ```

-Unfortunately, its not possible to rapid double tap the buttons due to their
+Unfortunately, it is not possible to rapid double tap the buttons due to their
 implementation.
 The R4 button is mapped to Side Menu (QAM) by default.

 #### Extra steps for Ayaneo/Ayn/Onexplayer
-You might experience a tiny amount of lag with the Ayaneo LEDs
+You might experience a tiny amount of lag with the Ayaneo LEDs.
 The paddles of the Ayn Loki Max are not remappable as far as we know.

 #### Extra steps for Legion Go
+If you have set any mappings on Legion Space, they will interfere with Handheld
+Daemon.
+You can factory reset the Controllers from the Handheld Daemon settings.

+The controller gyros of the Legion Go tend to drift and have noise.
+However, they are excellent after calibration.
+Calibrate them using steam calibration and be patient, as they will fail a lot.
+Depending on their state in rare cases they might not be possible to calibrate.

-If you are using a kernel older than 6.8 and you are not on a gaming distro
+If you are using a kernel older than 6.8, and you are not on a gaming distro
-(ChimeraOS, Nobara, Bazzite), you need the following rule for the controllers
+(Nobara, Bazzite), you need the following rule for the controllers
 to be recognized.
 ```bash
 # Enable xpad for the Legion Go controllers
 ATTRS{idVendor}=="17ef", ATTRS{idProduct}=="6182", RUN+="/sbin/modprobe xpad" RUN+="/bin/sh -c 'echo 17ef 6182 > /sys/bus/usb/drivers/xpad/new_id'"
 ```

-If you have set any mappings on Legion Space, they will interfere with Handheld
-Daemon.
-As of version 2.0.0, you can factory reset the controllers from the Handheld
-Daemon settings, or you
-can partially reset them controllers by holding Legion R + RT + RB,
-and then Legion L + LT + LB or booting into windows.

 #### High Touchpad Sensitivity in Steam Input
 By default, the Dualsense kernel driver exposes the Dualsense trackpad as a normal